Looking for things to do in Avila, Spain? Here is the guide to the best sites to visit and things to see in Avila in a day.

 This small boutique hotel reminded me of a stately home decorated with meticulous attention to detail.
 A very welcoming establishment.

-If you prefer the privacy of your own apartment, you can’t beat Jaguar – a 1 bedroom apartment 50 meters from the town wall.
+If you prefer the privacy of your own apartment, you can’t beat Jaguar – a one-bedroom apartment 50 meters from the town wall.
 If having a cup of coffee on your own balcony within almost touching distance of the medieval wall sounds appealing, then this is your place.

 The apartment has wooden floorboards, comfy furniture, a mezzanine level, and free parking.
 It would make the perfect writing retreat.